 DROOP, W.Va. — Among the smallest state parks in West Virginia, 110-acre Beartown State Park is nevertheless among its most fascinating.
 For decades, it's inspired visitors as a natural wonder—a densely shaded landscape of ferns and mossy rocks.

-Here on the summit of Droop Mountain—very near Droop Mountain Battlefield State Park—a thick layer of sandstone has weathered over millions of years into a "town" of house-sized boulders.
+On the summit of Droop Mountain—very near Droop Mountain Battlefield State Park—a thick sandstone has weathered into a "town" of house-sized boulders over millions of years.
 Imaginative visitors can envision it hosting a town of bears, though bears aren't known to live among the visited areas of the park.

 How has the "bear town" come to be?
 Ken Ashton, a geologist with the West Virginia Geological and Economic Survey at Morgantown, says the rock formation is a classroom for the study of differential weathering—a kind of erosion determined by factors such as the composition of the rock.

 The sandstone at Beartown, known by geologists as the Droop Sandstone, was deposited during the Paleozoic Era some 300 million years ago, with cracks or fractures forming in the bedrock.